Dolichol: Synthesis

 Dolichol is a product of the HMG-CoA reductase pathway (also known as the mevalonate pathway), and as such their creation and availability are affected by mevalonate inhibition.
 First, a cis (or Z) -prenyltransferase (Dehydrodolichyl diphosphate synthase in humans) catalyzes the condensation of farnesyl diphosphate (FPP) with a varying number (dependent on the particular cis-prenyltransferase) of isopentenyl diphosphate (IPP) molecules, resulting in the formation of a polyprenyl diphosphate (also known as dehydrodolichyl diphosphate).
 This subsequently undergoes loss of both phosphate groups, resulting in a polyprenol (dehydrodolichol).
 Lastly, the α isoprenoid unit is saturated by α-saturase (still a hypothetical enzyme), and this α-saturated polyprenyl alcohol is known as dolichol.

 Other

-Dolichols are found in eukaryotes and in archaea, although similar polyprenols molecules are found in bacteria.
+Dolichols are found in eukaryotes and in archaea, although similar polyprenol molecules are found in bacteria.
 Polyprenols in bacteria do not contain an α-saturated isoprenoid and are typically smaller in terms of isoprenoid units or carbon length.
 Polyprenols perform similar functions within bacteria; that is, they function as glycosyl carrier lipids involved in formation of complex branched polysaccharide.
 However, the cellular process they are involved in is not glycosylation, but instead cell wall biosynthesis.
 Statins decrease dolichol levels in the body.